-Note that we did not include in Table~\ref{tb:ResultsNYUV2} the results of the recent method proposed by Eigen et al.~\cite{EigenPF14} and Wang et al.\cite{Wang_2015_CVPR} as these approaches were not trained on the standard training split of NYUv2.
-Both of these approaches use a training set that is 150 times larger than the one we used in this work (only 795 images).
-Despite this, our method achieves much lower RMSE error (0.8025 versus 0.871 for \cite{EigenPF14} and 0.8371 for \cite{Wang_2015_CVPR}\footnote{The results reported for \cite{Wang_2015_CVPR} are different from what they report in their paper as they employ a non-standard evaluation method.
-We used depth estimates provided by them and our evaluation method to produce the results reported here and in the supplementary material}) on the same test set.
+Note that we did not include in Table \ref{tb:ResultsNYUV2} the results of the method recently proposed by Eigen et al.~\cite{EigenPF14} and Wang et al.~\cite{Wang_2015_CVPR} as these approaches were not trained on the standard training split of NYUv2.
+Both of these approaches use a training set that is 150 times larger than the one we employ in this work (only 795 images).
+The results for training with the expanded training set can be seen in Table \ref{tb:largedataset}~\footnote{The results for Wang et al.~\cite{Wang_2015_CVPR} are different from what they report in their paper as they employ a non-standard evaluation method.
+We used depth estimates provided by the authors and ran our evaluation method to produce the results reported here and in the supplementary material.}.